beaker-project/beaker/documentation/admin-guide/man/beaker-usage-reminder.rst

 To ensure users get their reminders, beaker administrators can setup a cron job on the beaker server to run this command at regular intervals (e.g. daily).

+This command requires read access to the Beaker server configuration.
+Run it as root or as another user with read access to the configuration file.

 Options
 -------